-\mysection{Introduction}{introduction} Wide-field-of-view displays, such as virtual and augmented reality headsets, require efficient methods for generating and transmitting high-resolution images.
-The novel, foveated techniques try to overcome the problem by leveraging the humans' non-uniform sensitivity to spatial distortions across a wide field of view and present high image quality only around gaze location indicated by an eye-tracking device.
+\mysection{Introduction}{introduction} Wide-field-of-view displays, such as virtual and augmented reality headsets, require efficient methods to generate and transmit high-resolution images.
+Techniques for reconstructing foveated images seek to solve the problem by leveraging the non-uniform sensitivity of human vision to spatial distortions across a wide field of view and generate high-quality images around only the location of the gaze as indicated by an eye-tracking device.
 Such foveated systems usually consist of two main steps \cite{deepfovea,stengel_adaptive_2016,Tursun2019}.
-First, an image is generated or transmitted in a form of a sparse set of samples generated according to the gaze location.
-Second, the image is reconstructed from the sparse information before it is shown to the observer.
-A particular example of such a technique is foveated rendering \cite{guenter_foveated_2012} where fewer image samples are computed for the peripheral vision to save computation during rendering (\refFig{samples_visualization}).
+First, an image is generated or transmitted in the form of a sparse set of samples that are generated according to the location of the gaze.
+Second, the image is reconstructed from the sparse information before being shown to the observer.
+An example of such a technique is foveated rendering \cite{guenter_foveated_2012} where fewer image samples are computed for peripheral vision to save computation during rendering (\refFig{samples_visualization}).